alexmacarthur/macarthur-me-gatsby/src/posts/use-web-workers-for-your-event-listeners.md

 Frozen, because that long, synchronous pause is blocking the thread.
 And the impact goes beyond that.
 Do it again, but this time, immediately try to resize the blue-bordered box after clicking "Freeze."
 Since the main thread is also where all layout changes and repainting occur, you're yet again stuck until the timer is complete.

-## There's Listening More Than You Might Think
+## They're Listening More Than You Think

 Any normal user would be annoyed to have to deal with an experience like this -- and we were only dealing with a couple of event listeners.
 In the real world, though, there's a lot more going on.
 Using Chrome's `getEventListeners` method, I used the following script to take a tally of all event listeners attached to every DOM element on a page.
 Drop it into the inspector, and it'll spit back a total.